 CSTEP Member Designation:

-- Schedule meeting with program personnel and complete application
+- Schedule a meeting with program personnel and complete the application.

 CSTEP Scholar Designation:

-- Schedule meeting with program personnel and complete application
+- Schedule a meeting with program personnel and complete the application.

-- Meet with program personnel three times per semester for advising/counseling including topics such as academics, finances, career guidance or personal concerns
+- Meet with program personnel the required number of times per semester for advising, including academics, finances, career guidance, or personal concerns.

 – OR –

-- Meet criteria 1-2 and participate in a science, technology, engineering or math related research project, unpaid internship or volunteer opportunity (meet with staff to ensure your work qualifies)
+- Meet criteria 1-3 and engage in a science, technology, engineering, or math-related research project, an unpaid internship, or a volunteer opportunity (consult with staff to confirm your work qualifies).

 CSTEP Scholar Benefits